 - Most importantly, there is no guarantee of payment on a claim

 While HCSMs may not be insurance, they may meet the needs of some consumers.
 The North Carolina Department of Insurance encourages anyone who is considering the purchase of an HCSM to read the plan guidelines so that they fully understand:

-- how the organization operates in terms of payments and shared costs, and
+- How the organization operates in terms of payments and shared costs

 If you are considering the purchasing a HCSM, or any health coverage, take the time to fully understand the plan you are interested in.
 Know how it works and ask questions!
 You can use this checklist to help you know the right questions to ask.
 The Department’s Consumer Services Division is available to assist you if you have questions at 855-408-1212.